Descurainia pinnata brachycarpa

 Photographic Location: Gravelly areas along railroads in Urbana and Savoy, Illinois.

 Comments: Tansy Mustard is one of the earliest plants to bloom along railroads, although it is usually rather small-sized and inconspicuous.
-It is somewhat similar in appearance to the adventive Descurainia sophia (Flixweed), and differs from this latter plant by its greener foliage, earlier bloom, and the shape of its siliques, which are broader (about 1.5 mm. in diameter) and shorter (about 1/3" in length).
+It is somewhat similar in appearance to the adventive Descurainia sophia (Flixweed), and differs from this latter plant by its greener foliage, earlier bloom, and the shape of its siliques, which are broader (about 1.5 mm. in diameter) and shorter (about 1/3" or 8 mm. in length).
 Flixweed has greyish blue foliage and a tendency to bloom later.
 Its siliques are narrower (about 1.0 mm. in diameter) and longer (about 1" in length).
 While the seeds of Tansy Mustard are arranged in two rows in each silique, the seeds of Flixweed are arranged in a single row.
 The typical variety of Tansy Mustard doesn't occur in Illinois; it has longer seedpods.